 The City of Frontenac has adopted a comprehensive set of financial policies.
 During the current year, all of these policies were relevant and observed.
 The City of Frontenac has a policy that requires the adoption of a balanced annual operating budget (i.e., estimated revenues equal to or in excess of appropriations).
 The policy; however, allows for the appropriation of fund balance to close the gap.
 The City's fund balance policy is of particular interest as a financial indicator of fiscal health.
 The City's fund balance should optimally be no lower than 50% of operational expenditures plus two years debt service and compensated absences, and never lower than 25% of operational expenditures plus two years debt service and compensated absences.
 Beginning with the 2016-2017 budget, the City added compensated absences of \$50,000 to the fund balance calculation to represent payout of sick leave in connection with retirement.
-One anticipated retirement payout is included in the Fire Department line item for salaries.
-For budget year 2019-2020, the fund balance ratio is projected to be 142.0% of operational expenditures which surpasses the fund balance target by 92.0%.
+Two anticipated retirement payouts are included in the Fire Department line item for salaries, and one retirement payout is included in the Building Department.
+For budget year 2020-2021, the fund balance ratio is projected to be 62.1% of operational expenditures which surpasses the fund balance target by 12.1%.